AneryPatel/TheHappyMammoths/Checkpoint 4/README.md

 The project runs in Google Colab, that is a Jupyter notebook environment that just requires a google account to access.
 You can find the code here: https://colab.research.google.com/drive/1Z4AiE-lTI8DfBbKh2S2kxpbIxHhkF2C2?authuser=1#scrollTo=lh0VIfBFZBjq

+Alternatively, you can also download the ipynb notebook from ```src``` folder and upload it on Google Colab.

 To be able to run the code, you have to download the graphframes jar file from ```Graphframe jar file``` (inside Colab) and upload it in the Google Colab Files folder.
 Can be found in the left pane of the main window.

 To run the code, just go to: Runtime -> Run all.
 If you have any troubles executing the code, go to: Runtime -> Restart run time, and run it again.